usnistgov/FIPS201/_Appendix/accreditation.md

 ## A.4 Cryptographic Testing and Validation {#s-a-4}

-All on-card cryptographic modules hosting the PIV Card Application and cryptographic modules of card issuance and maintenance systems SHALL be validated to [[FIPS140]](references.md#ref-FIPS140) with an overall Security Level 2 (or higher).
-The facilities for [[FIPS140]](references.md#ref-FIPS140) testing are the Cryptographic and Security Testing laboratories accredited by the NVLAP program of NIST.
+All on-card cryptographic modules hosting the PIV Card Application and cryptographic modules of card issuance and maintenance systems SHALL be validated to [[FIPS 140]](references.md#ref-FIPS140) with an overall Security Level 2 (or higher).
+The facilities for [[FIPS 140]](references.md#ref-FIPS140) testing are the Cryptographic and Security Testing laboratories accredited by the NVLAP program of NIST.
 Vendors wanting to supply cryptographic modules can select any of the accredited laboratories.
 The tests conducted by these laboratories for all vendor submissions are validated and a validation certificate for each vendor module is issued by the Cryptographic Module Validation Program (CMVP), a joint program run by NIST and the Communications Security Establishment (CSE) of the Government of Canada.
-The details of the CMVP and NVLAP programs and the list of testing laboratories can be found at the CMVP Web site at
+The details of the CMVP and NVLAP programs and the list of testing laboratories can be found at the CMVP website site at
 <https://csrc.nist.gov/projects/cryptographic-module-validation-program>.

 ## A.5 FIPS 201 Evaluation Program {#s-a-5}